maazkhan-ai/maazkhan-ai/README.md

 🎓 BS Computer Science Graduate | 🇵🇰
 🤖 AI, Machine Learning & Deep Learning Enthusiast
-📊 Passionate about transforming data into actionable insights
+📊 Passionate about transforming data into actionable insights, Skilled in **Machine Learning, Deep Learning, and NLP** 🌱 Currently working on **Sentiment Analysis for Mental Health Monitoring**
-📍 Focused on health-focused AI projects like **Sentiment Analysis for Mental Health Monitoring**
+🤝 Open to collaboration on **AI, ML, and Research Projects**

 ---

 ## 🛠️ Tech Stack